-Sponsored by State Farm Insurance and coordinated by the National Youth Leadership Council, Project Ignition supports student-led school campaigns that address teen driver safety.
-We know from National Highway Traffic Safety Administration data that traffic crashes remain the leading cause of death for teens in the United States.
+Project Ignition supports student-led school campaigns that address teen driver safety.
+Now, we know from National Highway Traffic Safety Administration data that traffic crashes remain the leading cause of death for teens in the United States.
 But, through Project Ignition, teens are working to change that.